06 February 2012

 One intriguing example of this switch between national identities is the Our Lady of the Assumption and St Gregory church in central London.
 Whilst it started life out as the chapel to the Portuguese Embassy in the early 18th century at 24 Golden Square, the site was later taken over by the Bavarian Embassy, leading it to be known as the Bavarian Chapel until the early 20th century.
 The current chapel, tightly packed into the space behind its original home, was opened in 1790, after its previous incarnation suffered extensive damage during the anti-Catholic Gordon Riots of 1780.
 Of Portuguese-Bavarian descent, it is now a proud Soho-Londoner, welcoming everyone to attend its lunch-time masses, from the LGBT community to the hurried shoppers on nearby Regent Street.
 To me it is a perfect example of a place of worship moving with the times to adapt to London life.
 And definitely a prime candidate for the Walk the World map – a project that uncovers the international connections in your local environment.

-This week is your chance to tell us about the beautiful, practical and downright whimsical conversions of places of worship that you’ve discovered on your doorstep – so let us know here on the blog, on Twitter @DiscoverDP or on our Facebook page.
+This week is your chance to tell us about the beautiful, practical and downright whimsical conversions of places of worship that you’ve discovered on your doorstep – so let us know here on the blog, on or on .

 Enter your email address below to join our mailing list: